 After eight very productive years, Red left the group to pursue a solo career as a children’s artist.
 In 1991, he was replaced by another outstanding tenor, Rick Dougherty, whose wide-ranging musical background and bright stage presence brought another fresh dimension to the group.

 Lou Gottlieb’s passing in 1996 was a great loss for the group, but his high baritone part was taken up by a former Kingston Trio member, Bill Zorn, a banjo-player extraordinaire with the powerful vocals needed to complete the group’s unique sound.

-In 2003, Bill and Rick left the group and in early 2004, tenor Mack Bailey and comedian baritone Andy Corwin joined the group, bringing new energy, enthusiasm and musical material to the group.
+In 2003, Bill and Rick left the group (both are currently members of The Kingston Trio) and in early 2004, tenor Mack Bailey and comedian baritone Andy Corwin joined “the limes”…

 In 2006 Alex decided to retire and a new member, Gaylan Taylor, was asked to learn the parts and become a part of the group.
 They are still be joined by Alex for select concerts.

 With the beginning of 2012, Mack Baily also decided to retire from the group.
 After a year long search, tenor Don Marovich was invited to become the newest Limeliter.